salavert/time-ago-in-words/README.md

 # Time ago in words Twig extension

-This is a Twig extension for Symfony2 Framework where you can easily conrvert a datetime/timestamp to a distance of time in words
+This is a Twig extension for Symfony2 Framework where you can easily convert a datetime/timestamp to a distance of time in words.

 By example